Friday, October 30, 2009

 Thursday, October 8, 2009

-This week I had the pleasure of having lunch at a friend's house and getting to marvel, as I have often done before, at her collection of china.
+This week I had the pleasure of having lunch at a friend's house where I marveled at her collection of china.
 Her house is beautifully decorated throughout, but the kitchen and dining room are especially lovely--beautiful plates and platters hung on the wall as art, gorgeous dishes in the antique china cabinet, wonderful china to eat from.
 This is the kind of collection that can make me very envious if I'm not careful.

 Looking at how well my friend has used her collection made me think of how I've used my own collections.
 When I was a small girl, I had a collection of dolls.
 My father traveled a great deal, and he would often bring my sister and me a doll from the cities he visited.
 I remember having a doll whose head was carved from a chestnut, one whose face was a dried apple, another made from a baby alligator.